 Since the main support-pillar of your torso is the stack of spinal vertebrae toward the rear of your ribcage, the breakdown of bone quality in that area will rob you of your youthful and functional carriage as well as your easy, free breathing.
 Remember the LUNGS ARE ONLY AS GOOD AS THE CAGE THEY ARE CARRIED IN.

 Long years of straining forward to read the computer screen, of carrying a heavy purse on one shoulder, of bending over the sink or desk, of sitting like a wilted daisy, is finally written permanently on your body and can no longer be erased.
 As usual, prevention is the best medicine.
+Adding practices like breathwork classes can further support your posture and relieve tension, helping your body realign naturally.

 Refuse to shrink as you age.
 Stretch.
 Bend.
 Research your hormones and your nutrition.
 Your body remains totally deaf to all your best intentions regardless of how frequently, loudly and elegantly you state them.